 - Will others, including clients, vendors and investors, take this title seriously?

-- Will the title make it harder for this person to grow in his or her career?
+- Will the title make it harder for this person to grow in their career?

 - Will it prevent the right candidates from applying for this job altogether?